oac-tree/sup-dto/doc/anyvalue.rst

    Create an ``AnyValue`` object of String type and initialize it with the given value.

-Due to these converting constructors, it is possible to construct scalar ``AnyValue`` objects of specific numeric types by numerical conversion from standard numeric literal values (see also :ref:`conversion-methods` for the supported conversions)::
+Due to these non-explicit constructors, it is possible to construct scalar ``AnyValue`` objects of specific numeric types by numerical conversion from standard numeric literal values (see also :ref:`conversion-methods` for the supported conversions)::